 Working with run logs

-Having accessed the run logs & queue page, the active tab displays active and previous process flow runs - these are listed chronologically based on the run start time:
+Having accessed the process flow run logs page, the active tab displays active and previous process flow runs.
+These are listed chronologically based on the run start time:

 At a glance, you can see the outcome of a run, the start date/time, the duration, how the run was triggered and whether there were any warnings.